RobertRingel/LearningTasks4Programming/Java/01_ClassesModifier/AccountMain.md

 1) read the Java code
 2) understand the different methods
 3) implement an instance of the class
-4) run the code and review it for potential problem
+4) run the code and review it for potential problems
 5) implement and test a static modifier

 #### Supporting information